kdgdkd/ramiho/README.md

 - **-31** will disconnect device number 3 from device number 1

 ## Dependencies
-ramiho is written in bash, and it only requires ALSA for MIDI connexion management.
+ramiho is written in bash, and only requires ALSA for MIDI connexion management.
 I guess that ramiho should work on early Raspberry Pi's and other Linux devices running ALSA.
 But don't take my word.
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
-These tools provide a filtered monitor, and the send midi test.
+These tools provide a filtered monitor and the send midi test.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
 For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu (needs to be tested).
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).